Call Us

 Otago Peninsula

-Flanking the southern edge of Dunedin's extensive harbour, Otago Peninsula is high and rugged on the ocean side and warm and sheltered on the harbourside.
-As a scenic drive, Otago Peninsula is spectacular.
+Flanking the southern edge of Dunedin's extensive harbour, the Otago Peninsula is high and rugged on the ocean side and warm and sheltered on the harbourside.
+It is spectacular as a scenic drive.
 Beginning at Vauxhall, you can follow the coastal road past small settlements and beaches to Taiaroa Head, where there's an albatross colony.
-Then, have a picnic at Sandfly Bay and stay long enough to see the penguins arrive home at sunset.
+Then, picnic at Sandfly Bay and stay long enough to see the penguins arrive home at sunset.

 These are our favourites…but there is so much more to see and experience!